Senior Partner scoops prestigious Editor's Choice Award at the Powerwomen Awards

 Corbett Le Quesne’s Senior Partner, Advocate Barbara Corbett, has been awarded the Editor’s Choice Award at the Citywealth Powerwomen Awards.

 The Awards have as their aim, recognition of individuals and companies who maximise the potential of women in wealth, thereby creating a platform for good practice to collectively exercise positive social influence in the sector.

-The firm had entered Barbara for the Inspirational Woman of the Year Award, but instead, she was surprised to receive the even greater recognition of the Editor’s Choice Award.
+Barbara had been shortlisted for the Inspirational Woman of the Year Award, but instead, she was surprised to receive the even greater recognition of the Editor’s Choice Award.